SAQUIBZEYA/ML_Project/README.md

-# ML_Project- I have created machine learning models for Product Campaign and Counterfiet Medicine
+* I have created project on counterfeit medicines and caravan insurance policy